Shared Housing for Activist Communities

 Searching ICmatch profiles for others who indicate an interest in a cause-based IC can help you create a core team.
 Even if you don’t start off sharing a specific project, the interactions that happen as you simply share space can be opportunities for inspiration or bouncing ideas off each other.
 Co-living is an intense way to practice your core values with like-minded others.

-You might also want to check the group types page titled “shelter or treatment for underserved,” another type of cause-based ICmatch group.
+You might also check the IC types page titled “shelter or treatment for underserved,” another cause-based IC type.

 6